Samantha Radocchia: From Map To App

 - How you and your organization can anticipate what’s next

 From Supply Chains to Demand Chains: The Future is Local.
 Over the past few decades, the globalization of supply chains has gone from being a radical outlier to a commonplace.
 The simplified version of the story runs that, as communications technologies connected us globally, and transport technologies enabled the shipping of parts, local supply chains morphed into global ones.
 Now, we think nothing of purchasing electronics from Japan, avocados from Mexico, and toys from China in a single visit to the supermarket.
-Supply chains as we know them, however, are changing due to geopolitical tensions and tariffs, pandemics like COVID, fragmentation of people and communities, and emerging technologies.
+Supply chains as we know them, however, are changing due to geopolitical tensions and tariffs, fragmentation of people and communities, and emerging technologies.
 We are seeing something new.
 The demand chain.
 In this talk we cover:

 - The death of supply chains